juren53/WHM/Creating an Internet Archive presence for the Weston Historical Museum.md

 ---

-Would you like help creating metadata templates for each sub-collection?
-Or a sample spreadsheet to get started?
+Possible next step: begin designing metadata templates for each sub-collection.
+Possibly use spreadsheet as a design tool.